sanskrit/raw_etexts/mixed/ebhAratI-sampat/darshanAni/yogaH/shankarabhagavatpAdAH/shAnkarayogasUtrabhAShyavivaraNam_dvitIyaH_bhAgaH.md

  “ye tu . . .khyeyāḥ[^444]”, i.e., the past and future (moments) (are to be explained) in terms of the changes of the substance. “tenai . . . bhavati[^287]”. “tatkṣa . . . dharmāḥ”, i.e., all things are firmly established in the present moment.
  The statement mentioned that there is no sequence of the past moment serves the following purpose, i.e., there is rejection of a sequence to that sequence (and so on).
 If there is a sequence to a sequence to a moment, then there will be the contingency of substancehood of the sequence of a moment.
 Only a substance has sequence.
 Then (the statement) of practising saṃyama on the sequence and its moments will not fit[^446].
 Therefore “etayoḥ. . karaṇam[^447]”. “tata . . . bhavati[^448]”,i.e., as all objects are marked

-[^287]: "The Vivaraṇakāra does not explain this but leaves the bhāṣya to speak for itself."

 [^444]: "Instead of “... pariṇāmānvitā . . .”in available texts the Vivaraṇakāra has “. . . pariṇāmāstitayā."